-It is a slowly progressive neurodegenerative disease that evolves over the course of many years and results in significant disability and a shortened life span.
+XDP is an adult-onset, genetic movement disorder occurring among the Illongo people of the Philippines, one of the largest ethnic groups in that country.
+It is a neurodegenerative disease that evolves over the course of many years, resulting in significant disability and a shortened life span.

 Phases of XDP